Mercury User Guide

 /collab2/data_untrusted/$USER

-directory tree which have not been accessed in the last 14 days will be automatically purged.All files under the
+Any file which has not been accessed in the last 14 days will be automatically purged from this directory tree.

 Note